aio-libs/aiozmq/docs/rpc.rst

 This is **PubSub** pattern.
 It's very close to :ref:`aiozmq-rpc-pubsub` but has some difference:

-  * server *subscribes* to *topics* to recive messages from only that *topics*.
+  * server *subscribes* to *topics* in order to receive messages only from that *topics*.
   * client sends a message to concrete *topic*.

 Let's assume we have *N* clients bound to *M* servers.
-Any client can connect to several servers and any server can listen multiple *endpoints*.
+Any client can connect to several servers and any server can listen to multiple *endpoints*.

-When client sends a message to *topic* the message will be delivered to only servers that has been subscibed to this *topic*.
+When client sends a message to *topic*, the message will be delivered to servers that only has been subscribed to this *topic*.

 This pair uses *PUB*/*SUB* :term:`ZeroMQ` sockets.